tektutor/openshift-march-2026/Day1/README.md

     - Microsoft Hyper-V
     - Linux KVM
 - Type 2
-  - can be installed on top a Host OS ( Linux, Windows or Mac OS )
+  - can be installed on top of a Host OS ( Linux, Windows or Mac OS )
   - is meant to be used in Laptops, Desktops and Workstations
   - examples
     - VMware Workstation ( supported in Linux and Windows )